Menu

 RIO Mortgages and Retirement Interest Only Mortgages

 There are several advantages to this type of mortgage.
-Firstly, the monthly payments are often lower than traditional mortgages since you’re only covering the interest.
-Secondly, RIO mortgages can be a way to manage inheritance tax planning, as the loan reduces the value of the estate.
+Firstly, the monthly payments are often lower than traditional mortgages since you only cover the interest.
+Secondly, RIO mortgages can be a way to manage inheritance tax planning, as the loan reduces the estate’s value.
 Lastly, switching to an RIO mortgage can be a solution for those with an interest-only mortgage maturing without a clear repayment strategy.

 Navigating the Mortgage Landscape